quixel200/Leveleffect-2024-CTF-Writeups/Log Analysis/name_that_event_3.md

-# Namme that event 3E
+# Name that event 3

 I'm up and off to work.
 What event ID am I?